lightswilligniteus/calculator/README.md

-Calculator project from The Odin Project (Webdevelopment 101) using Javascript, HTML and CSS.
+Calculator project from The Odin Project (Web Development 101) using Javascript, HTML and CSS.